wja-no/ballpark.js/README.md

 ## Deploying ballpark.js on an Apache-server

 We want Apache to send no-cache headers back to the client.
-Therefore, the project contains an .htaccess file that sets these headers.
+Therefore, the project contains an <code>.htaccess</code> file that sets these headers.
 At this time we only have configuration details for Apache, not nginx or other systems.

 ### Permitting directory-level configurations via .htaccess files

-If you are unfamilliar with .htaccess-files, consult the [offical documentation](http://httpd.apache.org/docs/current/howto/htaccess.html).
+If you are unfamilliar with <code>.htaccess</code>-files, consult the [offical documentation](http://httpd.apache.org/docs/current/howto/htaccess.html).

 Here is a crude heuristic tested on Debian 7.